holic/ethfs/README.md

 ## How does it work?

 EthFS leans on [SSTORE2](https://github.com/0xsequence/sstore2)'s strategy to efficiently read and write data in the form of contract bytecode.
-The frontend splits files into 24kb chunks (max contract size) and writes them to the `ContentStore`, a content-addressable data storage contract.
+The frontend splits files into 24kb chunks (max contract size) and writes them to deterministic content addresses via [Safe Singleton Factory](https://github.com/safe-global/safe-singleton-factory).
+This means the content address can be computed ahead of time and is the same across EVM chains.

-A `File` struct wraps a set of content checksums that, when concatenated in order, represent the full file contents.
+A `File` struct wraps a set of bytecode slices that, when concatenated, represent the full file contents.
 It also holds the logic for reading/unwrapping the file contents into a single string in a very gas-efficient way.

 The `FileStore` contract acts as a minimum viable registry, a global namespace of human-readable filenames for more ergonomic use within consumer contracts and the frontend's file browser.

-> For specific use cases (e.g. different naming schemes, permissioning, etc.), you may decide to create your own file store abstraction.
-That's great!
-The `ContentStore` is designed to be unopinionated (strictly content-addressable), so that building on top of it can benefit everyone.
+A CDN of sorts.

 ## Installation (Foundry)